Matthew 22:36-40 (KJV)

 Love’s Benefits and Challenges

 When Christ’s disciples live a life of love, powerful things will happen.
-John tells us that it will bring an assurance of salvation to our hearts.
-(1 John 3:18) Jesus tells us that it will cause the world to take notice of us.
-(John 13:35) Paul tells us that it will cause the church to grow and bring maturity to our fellow believers.
+John told us that it will bring an assurance of salvation to our hearts.
+(1 John 3:18) Jesus tol us that it will cause the world to take notice of us.
+(John 13:35) Paul told us that it will cause the church to grow and bring maturity to our fellow believers.
 (Ephesians 4:16)

 1 John 4:18